slyro007/RealEstateInvestorToolkit/README.md

 ## Recent Updates

+- **Appwrite Migration:**
+  - All authentication and database functionality is now powered by Appwrite.
+  - Docker, Prisma, and Postgres have been removed from the stack.
 - **Modern Animated Landing Page:**
   - Beautiful gradient background and improved layout.
   - Three main feature cards (AI-Powered Marketing, Deal Analysis, Education & Insights) are now clickable and link to dedicated info pages.